Independent Highland Companies: Jacobite rising of 1715

-By 1715 the names of the commanders of the three Independent Highland Companies were recorded as Colonels Campbell, Grant and Munro, Colonel Munro having replaced Duncan Mackenzie.
-It is not known exactly how the Independent Companies featured in the rising of 1715, however there are unsubstantiated reports that a portion of the Grant and Munro companies actually fought at the Battle of Sheriffmuir.
-It is clear however that the Independent Companies played an active part before and after the battle.
-Colonel Sir Robert Munro, 6th Baronet was for a time governor of Inverness and forced the rebel Mackenzies to give up their arms at Brahan Castle.
-Munro along with parties of Grants, Rosses and Mackays also forced the surrender of the Earl of Seaforth.
+By 1715, the names of the commanders of the three Independent Highland Companies were recorded as Colonels Campbell, Grant, and Munro (Colonel Munro having replaced Duncan Mackenzie).
+It is not known exactly how the Independent Companies featured in the rising of 1715; however, there are unsubstantiated reports that a portion of the Grant and Munro companies actually fought at the Battle of Sheriffmuir.
+It is clear, however, that the Independent Companies played an active part before and after the battle.
+Colonel Sir Robert Munro, 6th Baronet was for a time governor of Inverness, and forced the rebel Mackenzies to give up their arms at Brahan Castle.
+Munro along with parties of Grants, Rosses, and Mackays also forced the surrender of the Earl of Seaforth.
 Colonel Grant played a lesser role; he established a garrison at Brahan and captured Gordon Castle, holding it until he was relieved by regular troops.
-Colonel Sir Robert Munro along with his younger brother Captain George Munro of Culcairn also accepted arms given up at Blair Atholl while the Grant company disarmed clansmen at Ruthven in Badenoch.
+Colonel Sir Robert Munro along with his younger brother Captain George Munro of Culcairn also accepted arms given up at Blair Atholl, while the Grant company disarmed clansmen at Ruthven in Badenoch.

 Jacobite rising of 1719

 After 1717, the Independent Highland Companies were reduced and security in the Highlands was left to regular troops who were garrisoned at Fort William, Fort Augustus and Ruthven Barracks.
 Highland soldiers were mixed in with the regular troops to act as guides and to maintain the peace.
 They were also tasked with making sure that Highlanders did not rise in arms again.
-These soldiers did not form Independent Companies in any sense and the sentinals were often drawn from various sources including "broken" clans.
-In 1719, James Stuart had gained the support of Spain and 330 regular Spanish soldiers made it to Scotland where they joined the Clan Cameron, Clan MacGregor under Rob Roy MacGregor, Clan Mackenzie and some Atholl men.
-They faced Government forces under Major-General Wightman, who had fought at Sheriffmuir.
-He had under his command 850 regular infantry, 120 dragoons and some hastily mustered Independent Company men drawn from the Clan Grant and Clan Munro.
-The Munros were a very staunch "Whig" clan and their Independent Company under the command of George Munro of Culcairn guided the Government forces through the mountains and up the slopes of Glen Shiel.The Battle of Glen Shiel took place on 10 June 1719 and lasted for three hours but the superior fire power of the Government grenadiers and the aggressive forays of the Munros won the day for the Hanoverian Government.
+These soldiers did not form Independent Companies in any sense and the sentinels were often drawn from various sources including "broken" clans.
+In 1719, James Stuart had gained the support of Spain, and 330 regular Spanish soldiers made it to Scotland where they joined the Clan Cameron, Clan MacGregor under Rob Roy MacGregor, Clan Mackenzie, and some Atholl men.
+They faced government forces under Major-General Wightman, who had fought at Sheriffmuir.
+He had under his command 850 regular infantry, 120 dragoons, and some hastily mustered Independent Company men drawn from the Clan Grant and Clan Munro.
+The Munros were a very staunch "Whig" clan and their Independent Company under the command of George Munro of Culcairn guided the government forces through the mountains and up the slopes of Glen Shiel.
+The Battle of Glen Shiel took place on 10 June 1719 and lasted for three hours, but the superior fire power of the government grenadiers and the aggressive forays of the Munros won the day for the Hanoverian government.
 The Munro Independent Company proved again how important it was to know the land and how to fight effectively against their own countrymen.